 Welcome!

-The TAC Convention Committee would like to welcome you to, “One Addict Helping Another”
+The TAC Convention Committee would like to welcome you to “Fearless Searching.”

-Thank you for helping to bring these eight areas closer: River Cities, Greater Buttes, Shasta Trinity, Mendocino, Lake County, Middle Mountain, Sierra Foothills and our host area, Humboldt Del Norte.
+Thank you for helping to bring these eight areas closer: River Cities, Greater Buttes, Shasta Trinity, Mendocino, Lake County, Middle Mountain, Sierra Foothills and our host area, Shasta Trinity.
 What started out as a small convention continues to grow beyond our imaginations, in the spirit of unity and recovery from active addiction.

-The TAC Convention was conceived to promote and attract unity between these rural Areas, by furthering our primary purpose and carrying the message of recovery to the still suering addict.
+The TAC Convention was conceived to promote and attract unity between these rural Areas, by furthering our primary purpose and carrying the message of recovery to the still suffering addict.

 Schedule Changes

-Any changes to the schedule will be announced at the beginning of main speaker meetings.
+Any changes to the schedule will be announced at the beginning of the main speaker meetings.

 We Need Your Help!

-The convention committee asks that you help us in maintaining the condition of both the hotels and fairgrounds.
+The convention committee asks you to help us maintain the condition of both the hotels and the fairgrounds.
 Please, smoke/vape only in designated areas.
-We need to remember that our personal conduct is a reection of our program in action.
-This aects Narcotics Anonymous as we present ourselves to the public in an attempt to carry out our primary purpose.
+We need to remember that our personal conduct is a reflection of our program in action.
+This affects Narcotics Anonymous as we present ourselves to the public in an attempt to carry out our primary purpose.

 Fourth Tradition Statement:

 “It is also important to consider how we’re viewed by society.
-When NA meetings rst began in many places, it was illegal for addicts to meet under any circumstances.
+When NA meetings first began in many places, it was illegal for addicts to meet under any circumstances.
 Even where meetings are legal, the public often views groups of addicts with alarm.
-Until NA has established a good public reputation, it may be dicult for addicts to nd meeting places.
-If our behavior as NA members is still destructive and selsh, we will once again have diculty meeting openly.
+Until NA has established a good public reputation, it may be difficult for addicts to find meeting places.
+If our behavior as NA members is still destructive and selfish, we will once again have difficulty meeting openly.
 We help protect our reputation as a fellowship when we use our meeting facilities with respect, keeping them clean and in good repair.
 We should take care to act like good neighbors, conducting ourselves respectfully.
 Even the name a group chooses may reect on NA as a whole.
 If the public reputation of Narcotics Anonymous is somehow impaired, addicts may die.”

 - (It Works How and Why, pg.155).